Accessibility Accessibility icon

 Am I a Candidate for Plantar Fasciitis Treatment?

-Patients with recurrent or chronic plantar fasciitis, heel spurs, post-surgical pain, or pain that returns after injections or physical therapy often benefit from our advanced diagnostic and treatment options.
-These may include high-resolution ultrasound evaluation, regenerative and non-surgical therapies, custom orthotic strategies, targeted physical medicine, and preventive care planning.
+Patients with chronic plantar fasciitis, heel spurs, recurrent heel pain, or symptoms that return after injections or physical therapy often benefit from our advanced diagnostic and treatment options.
+These may include high-resolution ultrasound evaluation, regenerative therapies, shockwave therapy, custom orthotic strategies, functional medicine, and long-term prevention planning.

-The first step is a comprehensive evaluation to determine why your pain is occurring and which combination of therapies will provide the most effective and lasting relief.
+The first step is a comprehensive evaluation to determine why your heel pain is occurring and which treatment approach will provide the most effective and lasting relief.

 Text Us 24/7